Chadds Ford Township, Pennsylvania: History

 The township's original name was Birmingham, which was given to it by William Brinton in remembrance of the town of the same name in England.

-Frances Chadsey, or Chads, improperly spelled Chadd, emigrated from Wiltshire, England in 1689 and lived in Chichester Township until 1696 when his name first appeared in the Birmingham Township tax records.
+Francis Chadsey, or Chads, improperly spelled Chadd, emigrated from Wiltshire, England in 1689 and lived in Chichester Township until 1696 when his name first appeared in the Birmingham Township tax records.

 On September 11, 1777, the house owned by George Gilpin was occupied by General Howe of the British Army during the Battle of Brandywine.
 The local significance of the battle is such that a 1940 guidebook noted that "a local barber displays a large sign: 'This is where Washington and Lafayette had a close shave.'"

 The Chad House, Chadds Ford Historic District, Gilpin Homestead, and William Painter Farm are all listed on the National Register of Historic Places.

 The Battle of Brandywine took place near Chadds Ford on September 11.
 General George Washington had positioned his forces in Chadds Ford shortly before and during the battle before having to reposition due to the British flank.